 Our vacation request form is designed to make sure that the company doesn’t suffer as a result of the employee’s holiday.

-Using this checklist, an employee can request time off, a line manager can approve or reject a holiday request and HR can keep track of the number of holiday days an employee has taken.
+Using this checklist, a line manager can approve or reject a holiday request and HR can keep track of the number of holiday days an employee has taken.